 Kerncliff in Burlington is a quiet and calm spot for a family hike.
 Read on for what you can expect and why it is an excellent way to spend an afternoon with family.

 Kerncliff Park is a jewel of nature in the middle of Burlington.
 Once the site of the Nelson Quarry, the site has been rehabilitated into a wildlife setting within suburbia.
 Located on the north end of Kerns Road, close to Dundas Street, Kerncliff Park boasts acres of woodland with meandering trails.
-Something that struck me right off, while hiking the trails of KerncliffPark with my kids and friends, was the rolling hills and valleys in the primarily deciduous urban forest.
-I could easily imagine how stunning the fall colours would be along the Kerncliff Park trials, which are currently streaked with winter run-off streams, and envision that the trillium would bloom here abundantly in the spring.
+Something that struck me right off, while hiking with my kids and friends, was the rolling hills and valleys in the primarily deciduous urban forest.
+I could easily imagine how stunning the fall colours would be along the Kerncliff Park trails, which are currently streaked with winter run-off streams, and envision that the trillium would bloom here abundantly in the spring.

-On a warm sunny day it would be an excellent spot to bring a picnic lunch and have the kids go in search of bugs and frogs to catch and release.
+On a warm sunny day, it would be an excellent spot to bring a picnic lunch and have the kids go in search of bugs and frogs to catch and release.
 Kerncliff Park is definitely a wonderful spot to take the kids and get the family engaged in nature within the heart of Burlington.
 Click here to check out a map of all the trails you can walk at Kerncliff Park and start planning your trip today.